djuang1/glean-office-add-in-for-excel/README.md

 ## Summary

-Glean Office Add-In for Excel
+Glean Office Add-In for Excel.
+This add-in allows you to quickly search your Glean instance from Excel.
+It provides a custom function that will perform a search against a cell or a text string.

 ## Features